abushethan-web/Learning_cloud_api_v1/STUDENT_REGISTRATION_API.md

 ### 1. Student Registration
 **POST** `/api/auth/student-register/`

-### 2. Student Login
+### 2. Student Login (NO PIN Required)
 **POST** `/api/auth/student-login/`

+Login with username (phone number) or student_id - **NO PIN needed**

 ## Description

-Simplified student registration endpoint that only requires a username.
+Simplified student registration endpoint that only requires a username (phone number).
 The system automatically:
 - Generates a unique student ID (format: `STU{YYYYMMDD}{4digits}`)
-- Generates a random 4-digit PIN
 - Sets role to STUDENT
-- Creates an access token for immediate use
+- Creates a permanent access token (never expires) for immediate use
+- **NO PIN required** - login with username or student_id only

 ## Request